mathieudelehaye/FeedMe/README.md

 # FeedMe
 An iPhone application to track diet calories for an athletes.
-This app has been fully written in Swift 5 with UIKit and SwiftUI.
+This app has been fully written in Swift 5 with Realm and MongoDB.
+It also uses UIKit, SwiftUI and CocoaPods.

 This is the iPhone mobile version of my previous Web application [Diet Tracker](https://github.com/mathieudelehaye/Diet_Tracker_PHP).